History Argument Guidelines

 History Prompt is posted on the Rubric page.

 Prior to the competition, students should have engaged in a sustained study of a book from this year's list.

 For further information, please see the description posted on the rubric page, as guidelines have changed for 2020-2021.

 *Book list for Literature event posted on Rubric page.

 Math and Science Quiz Bowl

-Math and science quiz bowl teams will consist of three members.
+Math quiz bowl teams may consist of as many members as a team chooses.
 The team determines the division of responsibilities.

 Questions for the quiz bowl will be drawn from the subjects of algebra, geometry, physics and chemistry.
 Questions will generally be drawn primarily from the subject matter concepts outlined for the competition.
 However, some questions may drawn be from outside of the subject matter concepts.
 These questions will, however, conform to the broad subject areas of algebra, physics, chemistry, and Geometry.

 Questions will be classified into three difficulty levels, which will have a corresponding time range for answering questions and a corresponding point value.
 Incorrect answers or unanswered questions are awarded 0 points.

 Prior to the competition, students will create an artwork that includes their team name as well a representation of the prompt for 2020-21: What can we learn from other people's lives?